snapshot-labs/snapshot-strategies/src/strategies/decentraland-rental-lessors/README.md

 ## Example

-The following example params are for obtaining the VP users have after locking their Lands/Estates in the Rentals contract in the Goerli network.
+The following example params are for obtaining the VP users have after sending their Lands/Estates to the Rentals contract in the Goerli network.

 ```json
 {